Nintendo eShop: Currency

 Unlike the Wii Shop Channel and the DSi Shop services, which use Nintendo Points for purchases, the Nintendo eShop lists prices in the appropriate regional currencies (e.g. United States dollars and euros).
 Accounts can be funded using either credit cards or prepaid cards purchased in stores.

 In China, the Nintendo eShop was opened on December 10, 2019, via Nintendo Switch units distributed by Tencent.
-Users can only log in with a WeChat account, and the account can only be funded via WeChat Pay.
-In addition, purchasing downloadable content from other regions is disabled due to the lack of the ability to sign in with a Nintendo Account and the general region locking of the Nintendo Switch for the Chinese market.
+Users could only log in with a WeChat account, and the account could only be funded via WeChat Pay.
+In addition, purchasing downloadable content from other regions was disabled due to the lack of the ability to sign in with a Nintendo Account and the general region locking of the Nintendo Switch for the Chinese market.
 Nintendo's mainland Chinese subsidiary iQue originally launched the iQue 3DS XL in December 2012 with two digital games pre-installed, but the eShop itself was never launched for the console in China.